Big Bill (wrestler): Alliance with Ricky Starks (2023–2024)

 In August 2023, Big Bill and Ricky Starks formed a partnership after Starks obtained a manager's license and began managing Big Bill in order to continue appearing in AEW after being (kayfabe) suspended by the company.
 On the October 7 episode of Collision, Big Bill and Starks defeated FTR (Dax Harwood and Cash Wheeler) for the AEW World Tag Team Championship.
-This marked his first championship reign in a major wrestling promotion.
+This marked his first championship reign in a major wrestling promotion. on the October 21 episode of Collision, Big Bill and Starks defeated Blackpool Combat Club (Claudio Castagnoli and Wheeler Yuta) to retain the titles.
+At Full Gear, Big Bill and Starks defeated La Facción Ingobernable (Rush and Dralístico), FTR and Kings of the Black Throne (Malakai Black and Brody King) in a ladder match to retain the titles.
+At AEW Battle of the Belts IX, Big Bill and Starks defeated Le Sex Gods (Chris Jericho and Sammy Guevara) in a Street Fight to retain the titles.

 Big Bill and Starks lost the titles to Sting and Darby Allin in a tornado tag team match on the February 7, 2024 episode of Dynamite, ending their reign at 123 days.

+The Learning Tree; Paid in Full (2024–2026)

 In May 2024, Big Bill joined The Learning Tree stable headed by FTW Champion Chris Jericho, and on the June 12 episode of Dynamite he was dubbed "The Redwood".
 In June 2024 at Forbidden Door, Bill teamed with Jericho and Jeff Cobb in a losing effort to Hook, Katsuyori Shibata, and Samoa Joe.
 On the November 23 episode of Dynamite Bill assisted Jericho to defeat Mark Briscoe in a Ladder War for the ROH World Championship.